General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Mathematical Technique for Analytic Integration of Light-Ray Equations

 This section provides mathematical technique for performing integration of equations of propagation of various characteristics of electromagnetic wave from the point of emission of light ${\bm x}_0$ to the point of its observation ${\bm x}$.
-The basic element, which is to be integrated, is the metric tensor perturbation $h_{\alpha\beta}(t,{\bm x})$ generated by the localized astronomical system and taken at the point lying on the light-ray trajectory.
-The metric tensor depends on the multipole moments taken at the retarded instant of time $s=t-r$ divided by the distance from the system $r$, and its time and spatial derivatives.
-These derivatives are handled by the method shown in this section.
-The main integrals are taken from the quantity $F(s)/r$, wherein $F(s)$ denotes a multipole moment of the gravitating system depending on the retarded time $s=t-r$.
-Calculation of the integrals and their derivatives is slightly different for stationary and non-stationary components of the metric tensor and are treated in the next two sections.
+It has been worked out in \citep{smk1,ksh1,kokopol,kopmak_2007}.
+The basic function, which is to be integrated, is the metric tensor perturbation, $h_{\alpha\beta}(t,{\bm x})$, generated by the localized astronomical system and taken at the points lying on the light-ray trajectory.
+The metric tensor depends on the multipole moments and/or their derivatives taken at the retarded instant of time $s=t-r$ divided by the radial distance from the system, $r$, taken to some power.
+The most difficult integrals are those taken from the functions like this, $F(s)/r$, with $F(s)$ being a multipole moment of the gravitating system depending on the retarded time $s$.
+Calculation of the integrals goes slightly differently for stationary and non-stationary components of the metric tensor and these issues are treated in the next two subsections.